What Condition Is My Folding Knife In

 c.
 Tang markings are noticeably worn, but still readable.

 a.
-All bolsters shall be intact, some EDC scratches, rust, pitting or tarnishing and may be dull or loose.
+All bolsters shall be intact, some EDC scratches, rust, pitting or tarnishing and may be slightly dull or loose.

 b.
 Any etchings or embellishments are still noticeable with some fading or wear.